tlack/xacto/README.md

 - there's something odd about converting some TypedArrays to buffers for loading/storing.
 In particular, floats seem to be saved as ints.
 I'm still looking into this.
+- deep() bombs on some trees (nested arrays).
+Fix imminent.

+See also the TODO list on top of `lib/xacto.js`

 ### Misc notes